Twixes/blocks/README.md

 # blocks

-This is an exercise in a client-side API for a block-based notes app.
+This is an exercise in a client-side API for a block-based notes app (i.e. Notion Ultra-Lite).

 <img src="README.png" width="800" alt="Screenshot of Blocks">